 3 Coordination of a satellite network

-When an administration communicates Appendix 4 data (AP4/II Notice Forms) for a satellite network to initiate the coordination procedure of No. 9.21, the Bureau will act under Nos.
+When an administration communicates Appendix 4 data for a satellite network to initiate the coordination procedure of No. 9.21, the Bureau will act under Nos.
 9.36 to 9.38 for that satellite network with respect to other satellite networks and for the space station of that satellite network with respect to terrestrial services, as appropriate.

-If the administration requests that No. 9.21 be also initiated for earth stations of the satellite network, the request shall be accompanied with the AP4/III Notice Forms.
-The Bureau will then establish coordination and/or “agreement” areas, as appropriate, for specific and/or typical earth stations located on the territory of the requesting administration, and publish the information under No. 9.38.
+If the administration requests that No. 9.21 be also initiated for earth stations of the satellite network, the request shall be accompanied with the relevant Appendix 4 data.
+The Bureau will then establish coordination and/or “agreement” areas, as appropriate, for specific and/or typical earth stations located on the territory of the requesting administration, and publish the information under No. 9.38 (see also § 2 of the rules of procedure on No. 9.36).
 In case horizon elevation data were not provided, as well as in the case of typical earth stations, a value of 0° will be assumed by the Bureau.

 MOD